christianhujer/aceunit/README.md

 However, most freestanding environments do so.

 ### AbortRunner
-The AbortRunner has a signal handler to catch the `abort()` signal.
+The AbortRunner is like the SetJmpRunner and additionally has a signal handler to catch the `abort()` signal.
 If a test case fails by raising `SIGABRT`, the runner will catch it.

 ### ForkRunner